hq5na/cs4414-ps1/answers.md

 Problem 2:
 Rust thinks it is unsafe to modify a global variable like visitor count because it may cause concurrency issues.
 If globals can be accessed by multiple threads of execution, synchronization is necessary.
-Rust requires to use a unsafe block when either reading or writing a mutable static variable in order to avoid race condition.
+Rust requires to use a unsafe block when either reading or writing a mutable static variable in order to avoid race condition or other unexpected results.